What Is 'The G.O.G.G.'?

 Entry Fees: Click Here

 Type of Bikes: Both GOGG events are designed for all riders on all types of bikes - ridden most comfortably on a gravel grinder or cyclocross bike, they can easily be completed on a mountain bikes and hybrids.
 Just make sure you have a wider and heavier duty tyre than your normal road tyre.

 You do not need any specific mountain biking skills to complete the course as the entire thing is on easily ridden dirt roads that weave through the wilderness.
-Competitors can race whilst those less time focussed can ride with their friends and enjoy the journey.
+Competitors can race whilst those less time focused can ride with their friends and enjoy the journey.

 So if you’ve never ridden on dirt before never fear, this is as much for you as for those mud covered cyclocross riders who roll around in the mud… either way you’ll enjoy an incredible race through a beautiful part of the world.